 - A97.
 Matters that may affect the auditor's consideration of whether specialized skills or knowledge is required include, for example: - The nature of the underlying asset, liability or component of equity in a particular business or industry (for example, mineral deposits, agricultural assets, complex financial instruments). - A high degree of estimation uncertainty. - Complex calculations or specialized models are involved, for example, when estimating fair values when there is no observable market. - The complexity of the requirements of the applicable financial reporting framework relevant to accounting estimates, including whether there are areas known to be subject to differing interpretation or practice is inconsistent or developing. - The procedures the auditor intends to undertake in responding to assessed risks. - A98.
 For the majority of accounting estimates, even when there is estimation uncertainty, it is unlikely that specialized skills or knowledge will be required.
 For example, it is unlikely that specialized skills or knowledge would be necessary for an auditor to evaluate an allowance for doubtful accounts. - A99.
 However, the auditor may not possess the specialized skills or knowledge required when the matter involved is in a field other than accounting or auditing and may need to obtain it from an auditor's expert.
-ISA 62022 establishes requirements and provides guidance in determining the need to employ or engage an auditor's expert and the auditor's responsibilities when using the work of an auditor's expert. - A100.
+[Proposed] PSA 620 (Revised and Redrafted)21 establishes requirements and provides guidance in determining the need to employ or engage an auditor's expert and the auditor's responsibilities when using the work of an auditor's expert. - A100.
 Further, in some cases, the auditor may conclude that it is necessary to obtain specialized skills or knowledge related to specific areas of accounting or auditing.
 Individuals with such skills or knowledge may be employed by the auditor's firm or engaged from an external organization outside of the auditor's firm.
-Where such individuals perform audit procedures on the engagement, they are part of the engagement team and accordingly, they are subject to the requirements in ISA 220. - A101.
-Depending on the auditor's understanding and experience of working with the auditor's expert or those other individuals with specialized skills or knowledge, the auditor may consider it appropriate to discuss matters such as the requirements of the applicable financial reporting framework with the individuals involved to establish that their work is relevant for audit purposes.
+When such individuals perform audit procedures on the engagement, they are part of the engagement team and accordingly, they are subject to the requirements in [proposed] PSA 220 (Redrafted).